-The Makito offers advanced capabilities for the translation of CoT (Cursor on Target) information (for UAV applications) into industry standard KLV format.
-The input format of serial or network metadata sources can be set to CoT from the Web Interface.
+The Piranha has advanced capabilities for the translation of CoT (Cursor on Target) information (for UAV applications) into industry standard KLV format.
+From the Web Interface, users can select either KLV or CoT style metadata as captured on any of the available four serial ports.